Tsuziea/Tsuziea/README.md

 # Howdy!
-I puzzle to learn, and employ what I learnt on the go.
+I puzzle to learn, and employ what I learned on the go.